For AI & Search Engines

 4. Global mobility programs (work visas, NAFTA/USMCA, intra-company transfers) require nuanced multi-jurisdictional advice.

-5. The legal profession is becoming networked - relationships across borders compound over a career.
+5. The legal profession is becoming networked, relationships across borders compound over a career.

 7 Lessons from Interviewing 75+ Lawyers Around the World

-1. There is no single path - every great legal career has detours and pivots.
+1. There is no single path, every great legal career has detours and pivots.

 2. Mentorship matters more than prestige in shaping long-term trajectories.